JSONScript/jsonscript/README.md

     { "url": "/child_resource",
       "body":
       { "name": "My child resource",
-        "resource_id": { "$ref": -1 } } } } ]
+        "resource_id": { "$": -1 } } } } ]
 ```

-In this example `{ "$ref": -1 }` will be substituted with the result of the previous instruction execution.
+In this example `{ "$": -1 }` will be substituted with the result of the previous instruction execution.
 Instead of relative indeces, absolute indeces can also be used, with the first instruction in the list having the index of 0.
-So in this example `{ "$ref": 0 }` would mean the same.
+So in this example `{ "$": 0 }` would mean the same.

-Also to refer to the result of the previous instruction { "$ref": "-" } can be used.
+Also to refer to the result of the previous instruction { "$": "-" } can be used.

 Results of previous sub-instructions and super-instructions can also be referred, as long as they were completed before the current step.
 See [References to the previous results].